starshine-bcit/Recipie/README.md

 ## Adding New Recipes

 User can choose to add a new recipe to the last existing JSON or create a new JSON.\
-All recipes are inserted using JSON format, and each recipe as a value is assigned a numerical key.\
+All recipes are inserted using JSON format, and each recipe as a value is assigned a numerical key.
+Each key value must be unique.\
 The recipe "value" is another dictionary with the following keys:

 1. title